Megatron1000/JustEat/README.md

 The most useful feature I think that was added to Objective-C in the last release was Swift; although technical it's not a feature of Objective-C itself, of course.
 Even though I don't feel it's mature enough for a large scale project yet it does open up many new patterns as well as provide some relief from its bracket obsessed, header filled counterpart.

-For example it's considerably more please to write
+For example it's considerably more pleasing to write

 ```Swift
 let name = "Mark" + "Bridges"